raph-amiard/fosdem-presentations/langkit.md

 - Planned in the future:
     * Java (certainly) for interaction with IDEs
     * Lua (maybe)
     * ...
-Whatever you need !
+Whatever you need!

 ## Tree walking

 Source code:
 ```python
 a = 12
 b = 15